HomerReid/meep_adjoint/docs/Tutorial/index.rst

 Roughly speaking, the inputs needed to instantiate an :class:`OptimizationProblem` may be grouped into three categories:

+    * parameters describing the underlying FDTD simulation geometry

     * parameters describing the objective function and how it is computed

     * parameters describing the design space and the tweakable degrees of freedom

 and of course

-    * parameters describing the underlying FDTD simulation geometry.

-In :mod:`Router.py` this setup is handled by a
+In :mod:`Router.py` this setup is handled by a function

-**Parameters describing the underlying FDTD simulation geometry:**
+.. topic:: Parameters describing the underlying FDTD simulation geometry:

     :`cell_size`: